 This position is responsible for aligning business objectives with employees and management in designated business units and serves as a consultant to management on human resources related issues.
-As a HR Business Partner, you will responsible for solving complex organizational challenges through people-related solutions.
+This position will support a Direct business unit which includes our Production and Maintenance teams.

 - Responsible for assessing and anticipating HR related needs and developing integrated solutions.